 17. In 2018, 52.2% of all global internet traffic came from mobile.

 What percentage of internet traffic is mobile?
 Well, according to research from 2018, more than half of all web users use mobile devices.
 That’s an increase of 1.9% when compared to stats from the previous year.

 18. 70% of consumers delete emails that aren’t easy to read on mobile.

 Email marketing is a key part of a complete mobile marketing strategy.
 The percentage of users accessing email from their mobile devices continues to grow.
 According to email marketing stats, 1.7 billion users are accessing their email on mobile.
 With smartphone usage statistics showing that 70% of consumers immediately deleted emails that didn’t look good on mobile, email marketing must be developed with mobile devices in mind.

-19. By the end of 2019, 72% of digital advertising spending in the US will be mobile advertising.
+19. In 2019, 72% of digital advertising spending in the US was mobile advertising.

 This forecast was made in 2015.
 By 2021, spending on mobile advertising is expected to hit 80%, or close to that, according to various mobile marketing stats.